Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Update-AzVpnGateway.md

 The above will create a resource group, Virtual WAN, Virtual Network, Virtual Hub in West US in "testRG" resource group in Azure.
 A VPN gateway will be created thereafter in the Virtual Hub with 2 scale units.

-After the gateway has been created, it uses Set-AzureRmVpnGateway to upgrade the gateway to 3 scale units.
+After the gateway has been created, it uses Set-AzVpnGateway to upgrade the gateway to 3 scale units.

 ## PARAMETERS